Saswatsusmoy/TalkDocs2/README.md

 **Managing multiple sources:**
 You can crawl multiple documentation sites and switch between them.
 Each source is kept separate, so you won't get mixed results from different docs.

+---

 ## Command Line Interface (CLI)

 TalkDocs2 includes a powerful CLI for terminal-based interaction.
 After installing dependencies, you can use it from the backend directory:

+> The CLI uses the **same vector store, model provider, and environment variables** as the backend API.

 ### Basic Usage